-The overall aim of the College of Medicine and Veterinary Medicine (CMVM) Equality, Diversity and Inclusion Committee is to promote the mainstreaming of equality and diversity issues and awareness within the College.
+The College of Medicine and Veterinary Medicine promotes the mainstreaming of equality and diversity issues and awareness within the College.

 It will do this by bringing together staff and students from different areas of the College, with interest and expertise in the area, to identify, discuss, advise on and take forward all aspects of policy and its implementation.